 An outdoor cover's function is to protect what is under it.
 Take good care of your cover and it will take care of your "stuff".

 Covers are used to protect things from dirt and grime.
-So they are going to get dirt and grime on them.
-That's OK, better a dirty cover than "dirty stuff".
+Consequently, they are going to get dirt and grime on them.
+That's OK, better a dirty cover than dirty "stuff".